|Major Groups > Gilled Mushrooms > Pale-Spored > Leucopaxillus > Leucopaxillus albissimus|

 Many varieties and forms of Leucopaxillus albissimus have been described on the basis of tastes, colors, and geography.
 At least one of these taxa (Leucopaxillus paradoxus) is considered a separate species by some mycologists.
 Hardwood litter-decomposing versions of Leucopaxillus albissimus have been recorded, but these are rare and, at least in eastern North America, may better correspond to Leucopaxillus laterarius.
 The latter species can also be separated on the basis of its shorter spores.

 Ecology: Saprobic, decomposing the litter of conifers; growing scattered, gregariously, or in arcs or fairy rings; summer and fall (over winter in warmer climates); widely distributed in North America.
-The illustrated and described collections are from Colorado and Illinois.
+The illustrated and described collections are from Colorado, New Mexico, and Illinois.

 Cap: 5–13 cm; convex with an inrolled margin when young, becoming broadly convex to nearly flat; dry; bald or very finely velvety (like kid leather); off-white to pale tan, developing brownish shades with age and/or toward the center.

 Gills: Attached to the stem or beginning to run down it; close; short-gills frequent; separable from the cap as a layer; whitish.